 - Determine the redemption issuer account enabled for Smart Tap.

 - Enable a class for Smart Tap at redemption issuers.

 These are the values to set up for Smart Tap:

 Set these values for a redemption issuer account:

-- Collector ID, which is auto-generated when a redemption issuer account is created.
+- Collector ID, which is auto-generated when a public key is assigned to a redemption issuer account.

 - Key version.